Who Is Legally Allowed To Grow And Possess Marijuana?

 The United States Supreme Court has accepted the validity of the plain view doctrine since 1971; however, it has only rarely considered the applicability of the doctrine to situations in which police officers “use one of their other senses to discover contraband.”
 In United States v Johns, Justice O’Connor of the Supreme Court mentioned the plain smell doctrine and referred to United States v Haley, in which the Fourth Circuit held that “plain smell” may justify a warrantless search of a container.

 However, in Johns, the search was upheld on other grounds and Justice O’Connor’s comments regarding the plain smell doctrine are considered non-binding obiter dicta.
 The Supreme Court again referred to the plain smell doctrine in 2013 in Florida v Jardines.
 While the Court tangentially acknowledged the existence of the doctrine, it did not address its validity.
-If officers or their trained dogs detect the smell of marijuana, either burnt or fresh, they have probable cause to search the suspect’s person and car without a warrant.
+If officers or their trained dogs detected the smell of marijuana, either burnt or fresh, they have probable cause to search the suspect’s person and car without a warrant.
 It can also be used as the basis to obtain a search warrant for a home or other place.

 What About Sale Or Distribution Of Marijuana?

 In California, possession with intent to sell marijuana is a felony, regardless of how much marijuana you actually possessed.
-The prosecution will try to prove you had intent to sell the marijuana because you had things like a baggies, scale, and/or large amounts of cash.
+The prosecution will try to prove you had intent to sell the marijuana because you had things like baggies, scale, and/or large amounts of cash.